UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: Related literature

-However, less research is devoted to studying the UEFA Champions League qualification.
+However, substantially less research has been devoted to studying the UEFA Champions League qualification.
 According to \citet{GreenLozanoSimmons2015}, an increase in the number of Champions League slots for a national league implies higher investment in talent, especially among the clubs that just failed to qualify in the previous season.
 The prize money distributed by the UEFA for participation in the Champions League is found to threaten with a hegemony emerging in smaller European leagues \citep{Menary2016}.
-Finally, \citet{Csato2019b} investigates the incentive compatibility in the Champions League entry.
+Finally, \citet{Csato2019c} studies the incentive compatibility of the Champions League entry.

-Our article is also strongly connected to the studies comparing different real-world tournament designs due to its methodology.
-Besides the already mentioned papers focusing on the UEFA Champions League \citep{ScarfYusofBilbao2009, CoronaForrestTenaWiper2019, DagaevRudyak2019}, \citet{GoossensBelienSpieksma2012} evaluate four formats that have been considered by the Royal Belgian Football Association with respect to the importance of the games. \citet{LasekGagolewski2018} analyse the efficacy of the tournament formats used in the majority of European top-tier association football competitions, \citet{Csato2019g} compares the designs of recent World Men's Handball Championships, while \citet{Csato2020e} challenges the paradigm of balanced groups in hybrid tournaments consisting of a round-robin group stage followed by the knockout phase.
+Our paper is also strongly connected to the studies examining different real-world tournament designs due to its methodology.
+Besides the already mentioned papers focusing on the UEFA Champions League \citep{ScarfYusofBilbao2009, CoronaForrestTenaWiper2019, DagaevRudyak2019}, \citet{GoossensBelienSpieksma2012} evaluate four formats that have been considered by the Royal Belgian Football Association with respect to the importance of the games. \citet{LasekGagolewski2018} analyse the efficacy of the tournament formats used in the majority of European top-tier association football competitions, \citet{Csato2021b} compares the designs of recent World Men's Handball Championships, while \citet{Csato2020b} challenges the paradigm of balanced groups in hybrid tournaments consisting of a round-robin group stage followed by the knockout phase.